itornaza/sdc-extended-kalman-filter/README.md

 * Mac: same deal as make - [install Xcode command line tools](https://developer.apple.com/xcode/features/)
 * Windows: recommend using [MinGW](http://www.mingw.org/)

+## Basic Build Instructions

+1. Clone this repo
+2. Make a build directory: `mkdir build && cd build`
+3. Compile: `cmake .. && make`
+   * On windows, you may need to run: `cmake .. -G "Unix Makefiles" && make`
+4. Run it: `./ExtendedKF `

 ## Data flow between the program and the Simulator

 Here is the main protcol that main.cpp uses for uWebSocketIO in communicating with the simulator: